GuenterQuast/picoDAQ/README.md

   module *mpVMeter*

    - runs an instance of the *VoltMeter* class as a sub-process, receiving data via a multiprocessing Queue.

-  module *mpDataLogger*

-   - runs an instance of the *DataLogger* class as a sub-process, receiving data via a multiprocessing Queue.

   module *mpHists*